ajflowers/backEnd/README.md

 - `DELETE /api/inventory/:inventoryID`

-## Protected endpoints for users logged in as farmer:
+## Protected endpoints for users logged in as customer:

 - `GET /api/farms` returns list of farms (excluding those with `farm_name: null`)